Remembering Pan Pan: World’s Oldest Male Panda Dies At The Age Of 31 [Video]

 CNN describes how the China Panda Protection and Research center recently claimed that Pan Pan simply “stood out” among the other pandas, who were described as “sluggish” and “feeble.”
 Due to old age, Pan Pan eventually stopped breeding, but the research center recalls his “energy and vitality,” especially in the late 1990s, CNN describes.

-Kevin Lui of TIME describes how Pan Pan the Panda played a “vital” role in helping to increase “the world’s panda population.”
+Kevin Lui of Time describes how Pan Pan the Panda played a “vital” role in helping to increase “the world’s panda population.”
 BBC News discussed how Pan Pan’s name translates to either “hope or expectation,” which is quite fitting as well.

 CNN also described how another beloved Panda, Jia Jia, passed away early this year at the age of 38, which the Inquisitr reported at the time as well.
 According to CNN, the oldest living panda is now a 36-year-old panda named Basi.
 A female panda bear, Basi lives in Fujian.